What do we do?

 In addition to this we offer an Exclusion Avoidance Programme (EAP) and a Primary Exclusion Avoidance Programme (PEAP), which is a more intensive approach to dealing with some of the more serious issues children may be dealing with.
 These programmes are tailored specifically for children who are on the verge of receiving a permanent exclusion, and who will have encountered internal exclusions and fixed term exclusions.
 These children are often on a reduced timetable and a Pastoral Support Plan.

 The EAP usually is a 5 / 6 week programme that takes the format of 2 hourly sessions.
 The aim is to create a more bespoke approach to tackle problem areas, which could also include meetings with parents.
 The final objective of this programme being the child avoiding permanent exclusion and beginning to integrate back into school, effectively.
 Similarly the PEAP will involve contact with the child several times a week to provide consistency and the ability to develop strong and trustworthy relationships.

-We run Behaviour Surgeries for secondary schools and Solution Clusters for primary schools, where staff are invited to attend and bring particular cases for discussion.
+We run Behaviour Surgeries for secondary schools where staff are invited to attend and bring particular cases for discussion.
 There are a range of professionals to help provide advice, strategies and support interventions for the school to explore implementing prior to Outreach support or a panel meeting.